Edward Carl Gaedel

 - Died June 18, 1961 in Chicago, IL USA

 Eddie Gaedel was the shortest and lightest man to ever play a major league inning.
 In 1951, St. Louis Browns owner Bill Veeck, as desperate for ticket sales as his spirit was entrepreneurial, decided to pinch hit one day one Eddie Gaedel, circus midget.
-After producing a valid contract for an incredulous home plate umpire, Gaedel - replacing Frank Saucier in the lineup and sporting uniform number 1/8 - dug in and managed to draw a 4-pitch walk, thanks to a diminutive strike zone.
+After producing a valid contract for an incredulous home plate umpire, Gaedel - replacing Frank Saucier in the lineup and sporting uniform number 1/8 - dug in and managed to draw a four-pitch walk, thanks to a diminutive strike zone.
 Gaedel scampered off to first base, where he was replaced by pinch runner Jim Delsing, before waddling up the dugout tunnel and back into the oblivion from whence he came.
 The next day, AL President Will Harridge banned Gaedel from appearing in future games.
+Organized baseball was done with Eddie Gaedel but Eddie Gaedel wasn't done with organized baseball.
+A White Sox publicity photo the following year depicts him holding a miniature bat and wearing a baseball uniform similar to his Browns uniform but with a white cap and no team name.

 Gaedel died after being beaten in a bar fight in 1961.